DSLituiev/lab-keras-r/running-docker-containers.md

         pip install -U neuromation

+If you get an error like 'gcc failed with exit status', your laptop doesn't have the C++ compiler needed to install neuromation, so install it by typing in your terminal window:

+        xcode-select --install

 ### [SETUP before 5/30] Get Neuromation account

 To login to Neuromation, type the following in your terminal window:

     neuro login

 which should open up a browser window pointing to the Neuromation website.
-Create an account using your UCSF email and verify your email.
+Create an account using your UCSF email (but not the same password) and verify your email.
 Important note: you must use your UCSF email address to gain access to Neuromation's free cloud credits.

 After that, try logging in again by typing the same command in your terminal window: